chenthreee/BQCWebsite/frontend/README.txt

 Moreover, it is also palpable and noteworthy that the percentage of Manhanttan hit the highest point at 1800 was 76%, 54% to 1900 and only 19% to 2000.
 At the same period, other four districts proportion of 1800, 1900 and 2000 stood at 24%, 46% and 81%, percentage almost double every decades.

+Some countries spend a lot of money preparing competitors to take part in major competitions such as Olympic Games or football World Cup.
+Some people say that it would be better to spend this money encouraging children to take up sports from a young age.

+To what extent do you agree or disagree?

+The growing discourse surrounding countries spending money on taking part in competitions has garnered widespread attention.
+I firmly support the argument that such actions can positively impact on individuals, a position validated not only by well-founded reasoning but also by empirical evidence substantiated in academic research.

+To begin with, countries spending money to participate in competitions offers numerous undeniable advantages.
+One primary benefit is fostering cultural communication.
+Embracing diversity can make people  exposure to varied cultures and perspectives, which fosters creativity and divergent thinking.
+As a result, this broadened outlook inspires individual to question established norms and assumptions, often leading to innovative PE rules.
+Another significant advantage is to lift country energy.
+Specifically, people watching those races really help them to lean not to give up and encouage to cooperate.
+Such actions not only refelct a strong sense of humanitarian values but also foster a environment that promoting people to workout and cooperation.

+It is also important to acknowledge the disadvanrages linked to this practice.
+One major drawback is the excessive spending on taking part in competitions dose not yield proportional benefits and can lead to diminishing marginal utility.
+Consequantely, such actions result in inefficiencies and resource waste, thereby diverting resource could be better spent on more beneficial activitiesm.
+As prople say, those money can be better used at encouraging children to exercise.
+There are also actionable steps in addressing this pressing issue.
+One effetive solution is to increase investment in exercise setor.
+Specifically, enhanced funding can use in other exercise events, for instance to improve exercise facilities or to build more free gyms to encourage people to exercise and so on.
+Such actions can enhance overall welfare.

+In summary, my support for country need to spend money on preparing competitors to take part in major competitions is demonstrated through the analysis of cultural communication and lifting country energy.
+Although some disadvantages may occur, taking some effective measures can reduce them by 70% or even eliminate them.